JMechW/Q-Baller-Ballbot-Project/README.md

 3. The research resources are limited - equipments, environments and technical helps.

 However, through challenges one can improve to a higher level and become tougher in life.
 After all, the project is fun so there is nothing really to complain about, haha.:)

+# Resource Info

+Q-Baller Design & Prototype: The design and prototype of Q-Baller.
+A future prototype update will take place very soon.
+When the project is finished, the 3D model and engineering drawing will be uploaded.

+Q-Baller Documentations: All the publications and thesis about Q-Baller.
+The thesis is planned to be finished by the end of 2017/03.

+Q-Baller Embedded System: The embedded system is developed for STM32F407VET6 embedded controller (the JMechW Robotic Board).
+Schematics and IO usage information are included, but the detailed PCB design will not be offered.
+The embedded system code is developed based on the open source code by OpenEdv (http://www.openedv.com/).
+The system will be tested at the beginning of 2017/03.

+Q-Baller Matlab - Modeling and Basic Controller Simulation: The modeling and controller designer are included.
+Note that the Dynamic  System codes are designed through Obj-Oriented programming, which are included in ~/QBallerDynamicSystem/CLASS folders.

+Q-Baller Matlab - Simulation & Experiment HMI (Idea Presentation): The previously mentioned HMI, which include the 3D animation, real-time simulation, noise condition and support command based control and joystick control (xbox or playstation joysticks).
+It works well for the old modeling but has not yet been updated for the new dynamic model.
+The update and improvement will be made in the future.

+At the current stage many works are not yet finished.
+There are more to come in the future.

+Thank you for your time!